 - Group facilitators are required to collect weekly parent evaluations and a post-group final evaluation and session protocols. - First Steps programs shall administer client satisfaction surveys at least annually, and use data collected for program improvement. - In addition, group facilitators at minimum must conduct a baseline and post assessments of the primary adult identified within each enrolled case using the Healthy Families Parenting Inventory (HFPI).
-The initial HFPI should be completed within 90 days of enrollment and every six months thereafter until program exit - Regardless of how long a family has been served, or how long it has been since the family last received a HFPI, it is important to assess the family one final time within 30 days of exiting the program, if possible. - SC First Steps may conduct randomized HFPI reliability monitoring.
-Sample client videos may be requested for confidential scoring review and shall be maintained on site for potential review for a period spanning four months from the date of original administration. - Group facilitators must assess at least 75% of active, eligible parents in HFPI.
+The initial HFPI should be completed within 45 days of enrollment and every six months thereafter until program exit - Regardless of how long a family has been served, or how long it has been since the family last received a HFPI, it is important to assess the family one final time within 30 days of exiting the program, if possible. - Each family must be assessed with the HOME Inventory per ESSS model requirements. - SC First Steps may conduct randomized HFPI reliability monitoring.
+Sample client videos may be requested for confidential scoring review and shall be maintained on site for potential review for a period spanning four months from the date of original administration. - · Group facilitators must assess at least 75% of active, eligible parents in HFPI.